MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Supporting-custom-org-fonts-in-ppt-web.md

 description: "Learn how to add organization fonts to the SharePoint as Organization Asset Libraries."
 ---

-# Support Organization Fonts in PowerPoint for web
+# Support for Organization Fonts in PowerPoint for web
 Organization fonts allow customers to create a brand for their organizations and encourage consistency in documents and presentations.
 Earlier, organization users could only see and use organization fonts when they were installed locally on their desktops.
-Now, customers with an E3 or E5 license can take advantage of **Custom Font Support** on PowerPoint for editing and displaying their fonts.
-When you upload your font as a SharePoint Organization Asset Library (OAL), you'll see that your custom font now renders properly on PowerPoint for the web.
+Now, customers with E3 or E5 license can take advantage of **Organization Font Support** in PowerPoint for the web to edit and display their fonts.
+When you upload your font as a SharePoint Organization Asset Library (OAL), you'll see that your **Organization** font now renders properly on PowerPoint for the web.
 Seamless support for the desktop experiences is coming soon.

 > [!NOTE]
 >- Organization font support on PowerPoint for the web is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Microsoft 365 US Government plans.